 The iRobot Roomba E5 isn't designed to clean cars.

 The iRobot Roomba E5 is a bit better overall than the iRobot Roomba 675.
 The two robot vacuums are very similar and have the same features.
-The E5 performs much better on both low-pile and high-pile carpet, and it also has a bigger dirt compartment.
-However, the 675 is a bit better on bare floors and its battery lasts longer.
+The E5 performs much better on both low-pile and high-pile carpet and also has a bigger dirt compartment.
+However, the 675 is a bit better on bare floors, and its battery lasts longer.

 The iRobot Roomba E5 is much better overall than the eufy RoboVac 30C.
 The iRobot performs better on any type of surface, especially carpet, as the eufy doesn't clean much on carpet.
 The iRobot is also better built and it has longer battery life.
 The eufy has a bigger dirt compartment and its companion app offers more features, such as boundary markers.